Many Americans didn't receive a stimulus check because of who they married

 She said the exclusion of the couple's 15-month-old daughter from receiving any CARES Act benefits was "the most painful part."

 "...
-Hhow could you punish a child that was born here?" she asked.
+How could you punish a child that was born here?" she asked.
 "Like, an innocent child."